Are you considering buying a smart home? This article will share the types of technology you can hope to...

 Key facts about Keswick

-- Of the five primary schools in Keswick and neighbouring villages, 2 are rated “good” by Ofsted, as is the secondary school Keswick School (which is also rated the sixth-best non-selective state school in the North West and the top state school in Cumbria);
+- There are five primary schools in Keswick and neighbouring villages.
+The secondary school Keswick School has been previously rated the sixth-best non-selective state school in the North West and the top state school in Cumbria;

 Why live in Keswick?